barnesy/portfolio/résumé.md

 #### Freelance Web Developer
 ##### (2006 – 2008)
 I started taking small freelance projects in 2006.
-These were mostly local businesses.
+These were mostly for local businesses.
 I created a portfolio of about 6 projects that paved the way for me to work in Atlanta.

 #### Hobbies